polluterofminds/polluterofminds-site/src/data/blog/learning-to-code-killed-my-writing-hobby.md

 So, I decided to build a solution.
 My criteria were relatively simple.
 I wanted a writing interface that felt nice (didn't have to be as robust as Word or Google Docs), I wanted my data to be controlled by me so I could never get locked out, and I wanted to be able to access it anywhere on any device.
 With that list in mind, I started watching YouTube videos and taking Udemy courses.
 I built prototypes and I converted what I saw in tutorials into code that would serve my own needs.
 After months of trial and (mostly) error, I had a working prototype for what would become [Graphite Docs](https://www.youtube.com/watch?v=ZCsHdHgxa5Y).

 I had no intention of showing the app to anyone.
 I wanted it for myself.
 I was no programmer.
 The idea of other people using an app I cobbled together with duct tape and YouTube was insane.
 But a couple of friends saw the app and they encouraged me to share it.
-This led to others being interested in using it which led to me making it available for anyone, which led to it being...real.
+This led to others being interested in using it which led to me making it available for anyone, which led to it being…real.

 I worked on Graphite for three years, constantly polishing and adding/removing features.
 Graphite was my gateway drug to coding.
 After building Graphite, I felt like I'd been dropped in a vat of radioactive material that gave me superpowers.
 Much of my young adult and adult life was spent wanting to create businesses in tech, but I didn't have the skills to build the products I wanted to.
 Now, I could create anything.